zaproxy/zap-api-docs/source/includes/welcome.md

 Also, if you are new to ZAP, then check out the [getting started guide](https://www.zaproxy.org/getting-started/) to learn the basic concepts behind ZAP.

+An [OpenAPI definition](https://swagger.io/) for the ZAP API is [available in the main repository](https://raw.githubusercontent.com/zaproxy/zap-api-docs/main/openapi.yaml), which can be used to generate custom API clients.
+This definition is planned to be kept up to date for the latest core and add-on releases.
+Note that currently the definition does not declare the most appropriate types for the parameters and does not contain the responses.

 The following are some of the features provided by ZAP:

 * Intercepting Proxy